 - The four fat-soluble vitamins i.e A, D, E, and K are stored in the body’s fatty tissues.
 The other nine vitamins are water-soluble and therefore must be replenished regularly because they are removed from the body in your urine.

 - Vitamin B12 is the only water-soluble vitamin that is stored in the liver.

-- The best way to get enough of the 13 essential vitamins is to eat a balanced diet from a variety of foods.
+The best way to get enough of the 13 essential vitamins is to eat a balanced diet from a variety of fruits and vegetables.